Edward Jenner: Zoology

 Jenner described how the newly hatched cuckoo pushed its host's eggs and fledgling chicks out of the nest (contrary to existing belief that the adult cuckoo did it).
 Having observed this behaviour, Jenner demonstrated an anatomical adaptation for it – the baby cuckoo has a depression in its back, not present after 12 days of life, that enables it to cup eggs and other chicks.
 The adult does not remain long enough in the area to perform this task.
 Jenner's findings were published in Philosophical Transactions of the Royal Society in 1788.

 "The singularity of its shape is well adapted to these purposes; for, different from other newly hatched birds, its back from the scapula downwards is very broad, with a considerable depression in the middle.
 This depression seems formed by nature for the design of giving a more secure lodgement to the egg of the Hedge-sparrow, or its young one, when the young Cuckoo is employed in removing either of them from the nest.
 When it is about twelve days old, this cavity is quite filled up, and then the back assumes the shape of nestling birds in general."
 Jenner's nephew assisted in the study.
-He was born on 30 June 1737.

 Jenner's understanding of the cuckoo's behaviour was not entirely believed until the artist Jemima Blackburn, a keen observer of birdlife, saw a blind nestling pushing out a host's egg.
 Blackburn's description and illustration were enough to convince Charles Darwin to revise a later edition of On the Origin of Species.

 Jenner's interest in zoology played a large role in his first experiment with inoculation.
-Not only did he have a profound understanding of human anatomy due to his medical training, but he also understood animal biology and its role in human-animal trans-species boundaries in disease transmission.
+Not only did Jenner have a profound understanding of human anatomy due to his medical training, but he also understood animal biology and its role in human–animal trans-species boundaries in disease transmission.
 At the time, there was no way of knowing how important this connection would be to the history and discovery of vaccinations.
-We see this connection now; many present-day vaccinations include animal parts from cows, rabbits, and chicken eggs, which can be attributed to the work of Jenner and his cowpox/smallpox vaccination.
+This connection can be seen today; many present-day vaccinations include animal parts from cows, rabbits and chicken eggs, which can be attributed to the work of Jenner and his cowpox/smallpox vaccination.

 Marriage and human medicine

 A lecturer's certificate of attendance given to Jenner.
 He attended many lectures on chemistry, medicine and physics.

-Jenner married Catherine Kingscote (who died in 1815 from tuberculosis) in March 1788.
+Jenner married Catherine Kingscote in March 1788 (she died of tuberculosis in 1815).
 He might have met her while he and other fellows were experimenting with balloons.
-Jenner's trial balloon descended into Kingscote Park, Gloucestershire, owned by Catherine's father Anthony Kingscote.
-They had three children together: Edward Robert (1789–1810), Robert Fitzharding (1792–1854) and Catherine (1794–1833).
+Jenner's trial balloon descended into Kingscote Park, Gloucestershire, owned by Catherine's father, Anthony Kingscote.
+They had three children together: Edward Robert (1789–1810), Catherine Fitzhardinge (1794–1833), and Robert Fitzhardinge (1797–1854), who was 11 months old when Edward Jenner inoculated him with his cowpox vaccine.

 Jenner earned his MD from the University of St Andrews in 1792.
 He is credited with advancing the understanding of angina pectoris.
 In his correspondence with Heberden, Jenner wrote: "How much the heart must suffer from the coronary arteries not being able to perform their functions".